mtanksl/OpenTibia/README.md

 }
 ```

 When the player says `/me 1`, for example, it will display the first magic effect.
-Usefull for debug purposes.
+Useful for debug purposes.